zagui440s/personalCP/week-01/day2/javascript-intro-to-intermediate.md

 #### The solution - ECMAScript

 ECMA stands for 'European Computer Manufacturers Association' - it's a standard body that decided to define explicitly what JavaScript looks like, henceforth to be known as ECMAScript, though nobody wanted to start calling it by a new name so JavaScript stuck.
 The goal was to improve cross browser compatibility and, over time, to improve the core language.
 But importantly, as mentioned above, old, odd features could never be removed for the sake of compatibility, only new ones added and the recommendation to use the new ones over the old ones.
 This led to a couple of conferences where companies with a stake in 'web browser technologies' (Microsoft, Google, Mozilla, Apple) argued over how they wanted the language to evolve.
-This ultimately culminated in what's reffered to as ES5, or ECMAScript 5, the new standard that added some very essential features, followed by ES6, followed by a new update every year or two they don't even actively number, it's just ES2020 or whatever the latest is.
+This ultimately culminated in what's referred to as ES5, or ECMAScript 5, the new standard that added some very essential features, followed by ES6, followed by a new update every year or two they don't even actively number, it's just ES2020 or whatever the latest is.

 The end result is JavaScript is a very useful language at this point.
 The downside is all the [old stuff](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/with) is still there, and sometimes you have to understand it, including the very odd behavior of the `this` keyword (which we will not cover today) and certain odd things like variable declarations going from a keyword named `var` to one named `let/const` that seems on the surface identical but differs in certain special situations.

 #### Node

 JavaScript was initially intended to simply be the language that allowed web browsers to be interactive, but there's nothing stopping anyone from implementing it as a general purpose language, and thats exactly what someone named Ryan Dahl did with the creation of [Node.js](https://nodejs.org/en/).
-Node was an implementation of JavaScript for the same of writing backends in it as well, and because of one of the core (odd) design decisions of JavaScript (the [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)) it actually is a good fit for writing efficient web servers that can handle many requests simultaneously.
-That's beyond the scope of this course (we use Python and Django for our backend purposes) but it's important to know this exists simply so that we understand how it is we are executing JavaScript code outside of a web browser.
+Node was an implementation of JavaScript for the purposes of using JS to write backend services and interact with an OS, something browser JS does not support.
+Additionally, because of one of the core design decisions of JavaScript (the [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)) it actually is a great fit for writing efficient web servers that can handle many requests simultaneously.
+That's beyond the scope of this course (we use Python + Django for our backend purposes) but it's important to know this exists simply so that we understand how it is we are executing JavaScript code outside of a web browser.

 ```bash
 $ node # open Node in REPL (Read-Evaluate-Print-Loop) mode